Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 "Not his and mine," Yulna corrected her.
 "The *old* contract."

 "...You think the Stonebacks are shirking their duties?
-That’s…" Ayma glanced around to be absolutely sure nobody was listening. "...That’s quite an accusation."
+That’s..."
+Ayma glanced around to be absolutely sure nobody was listening. "...That’s quite an accusation."

 "It isn’t an accusation," Yulna said.
 "Not yet.
 But when I mention my concerns to Champion Daar, I want to be able to smell him."